lmorchard/blog.decafbad.com/_posts/2005-12-01-feedrolls-in-xoxo-from-opml-via-xslt-and-url-line-magic.markdown

 title: Feedrolls in XOXO from OPML via XSLT and URL-line Magic
 wordpress_url: http://decafbad.com/blog/?p=787
 ---
 I haven't really gotten around to making [that blogroll I was promising][blogroll].
-But, for the hell of it, I tried cleaning up an OPML export from my aggregator to remove my private feeds and for-pay feedsâ€”which, incidentally and unfortunately were some of my most interesting feeds.
+But, for the hell of it, I tried cleaning up an OPML export from my aggregator to remove my private feeds and for-pay feeds—which, incidentally and unfortunately were some of my most interesting feeds.

 But, that said,  here's [my feedroll][fh].
 It's the result of some more [URL-line magic][ul]: